What a weird time to be contemplating starting or finishing an urban planning or urban studies degree in the US, especially if:

 Nine: Register for free webinars offered by Smart Growth Online (a project of the Maryland Department of Planning, funded by the U.S. EPA Office of Sustainable Communities).
 Some of the presentations are recorded and can be watched online.

-In a better year, I would also suggest traveling lightly, frugally and widely by mass transit — as nothing beats exploring cities and different (particularly the lowest cost modes) of transportation, housing and even work directly; too many planners don’t do enough of this.
-Students can experience much of Canada, the US and Mexico by bus (Greyhound, Megabus, BoltBus, Flixbus, Omnibus etc.), planning ahead and researching for the best prices and schedules (don’t rely just on platforms like Rome2rio).
+In better times, I would also suggest traveling lightly, frugally and widely by mass transit — as nothing beats exploring cities and different (particularly the lowest cost modes) of transportation, housing and work directly.
+Too many urban planners, urbanists, geographers, public policy experts etc. don’t do enough of this.
+Students can experience much of Canada, the US and Mexico by bus (Greyhound, Megabus, BoltBus, Flixbus, Omnibus etc.), planning ahead and researching for the best prices and schedules.
+Don’t rely just on platforms like Rome2rio for finding or creating the best deals.

-Bus travel can also mean time for reading and writing, and saving on accommodation costs.
-It can also be a fantastic way to visit colleges and universities.
+Bus travel can also mean time for reading, writing (maybe with an Alphasmart Neo), and saving on accommodation costs.
+It can also be a fantastic way to visit colleges and universities, figuring if it is a place that you like and can afford.
 Regardless, the suggestions here offer a frugal supplement and approach to urban planning studies.

 (What resources am I missing?
 Please contact me with your suggestions!)